csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

 *Email section*
 - Access to 3 different types of emails (Gmail, Yahoo, Outlook)
 - Seniors have all emails in one place
-- Especially useful is a senior has more than one email account
+- Especially useful if a senior has more than one email account
-- Email has its own subsection so that the main page is not overwhelmed with all the different emails
+- Email has its own subsection so that the main page is not overwhelmed with all of the different email options

 *Youtube page:*
 - Simplified version of youtube